SHORTLIST

 Day 4: Caye Caulker

 Bid adios to Mexico early this morning as you head south to Belize.
 After border formalities, arrive in Belize City then hop in a water taxi to the island of Caye Caulker.
 When you arrive, get acquainted with the island on a guided walk with your leader.
 Belize is the only English-speaking country in Central America, which will make chatting with locals much easier.
-After, you’ll join in on a cooking class with a local family, learning how to make a famous Belizean meal with chicken, rice and beans.
-Then you’re free to see more of Caye Caulker in the evening.
+Tonight, you’re free to relax or explore.
 Be aware that there may be crocodiles in the split area that separates the north and south of the island, so it’s best to take caution while swimming and exploring the beaches.

 Day 5: Caye Caulker